Diant Ramaj: Early career and 1. FC Heidenheim

 Ramaj played for Stuttgart clubs as SpVgg Cannstatt, VfB Stuttgart and Stuttgarter Kickers in his youth before moving to 1.
 FC Heidenheim in 2018.
 On 21 April 2019, he was named as a senior team substitute for the first time in a league match against St. Pauli.
 Three months later, Ramaj was officially promoted to the senior team and was the third goalkeeper behind Kevin Müller and Vitus Eicher.

 Eintracht Frankfurt

 On 10 May 2021, Ramaj signed his first professional contract with Bundesliga side Eintracht Frankfurt after agreeing to a three-year deal.
-On 8 August 2021, he was named as a Eintracht Frankfurt substitute for the first time in a DFB-Pokal first round match against Waldhof Mannheim.
+On 8 August 2021, he was named as an Eintracht Frankfurt substitute for the first time in a DFB-Pokal first round match against Waldhof Mannheim.
 His debut with Eintracht Frankfurt came on 16 January 2022 in a 1–1 away draw against Augsburg after being named in the starting line-up.

+Ajax

+On 3 August 2023, Ramaj signed a five-year contract with Ajax.
+He made his debut playing for the reserves team Jong Ajax in the Dutch Eerste Divisie on 25 September 2023 in a 1–1 deadlock against FC Eindhoven.

+Borussia Dortmund

+On 3 February 2025, on transfer deadline day, it was confirmed that Ramaj joined German Bundesliga club Borussia Dortmund on a deal until June 2029.
+Furthermore, he was immediately loaned to Danish Superliga club F.C.
+Copenhagen until the end of the season.
+On 28 July 2025, Ramaj was loaned by 1.
+FC Heidenheim.

 International career

-Since 2018, Ramaj is part of Germany at youth international level, respectively part of the U18, U19 and U20 teams and he with these teams played ten matches.
+Since 2018, Ramaj is part of Germany at youth international level, respectively part of the U18, U19 and U20 teams and he with these teams played ten matches between 2018 and 2021.

+On 25 October 2025, Ramaj met with the president of the Football Federation of Kosovo, Agim Ademi, after his Bundesliga Match with 1.
+FC Heidenheim against TSG Hoffenheim. which was seen as a possible indication of his interest in representing Kosovo at the international level.

 Personal life

 Ramaj was born in Stuttgart, Germany to Kosovo Albanian parents from Gjakova.
-His older brother, Dijon Ramaj is also a professional footballer who plays as a winger.
+His older brother, Dijon Ramaj was also a professional footballer who played as a winger before retiring in 2021.